thomas051083/psd-psw/_pswlf-2020/faqs.md

 #### **<ins>LEARN Accounts</ins>**

 #### **4. My agency does not have a LEARN account.
 How can I sign up for an account and is it free?**
 For the period of the Public Service Week **(12 October 2020 to 30 October 2020)**, we will be providing free accounts on a sign-up basis.
-Register here if you would like to receive a free LEARN account (<https://form.gov.sg/5f33480010b0550011da45ff>).
+Register here if you would like to receive a free LEARN account <a href="https://form.gov.sg/5f33480010b0550011da45ff">https://form.gov.sg/5f33480010b0550011da45ff</a>.
 We will email you with more information upon confirmation.

 #### **<ins>Registration</ins>**